For more information on how to build an exceptional recycling program for your elementary or secondary school, click here.

-Food waste is one of the largest waste streams on school grounds and fortunately there’s a new crop of haulers that focus solely on organics/compost collection that will gladly collect your food waste, often at reduced costs.
+Food waste is one of the largest waste streams on school grounds, and fortunately there’s a new crop of haulers that focus solely on organics/compost collection that will gladly collect your food waste, often at reduced costs.
 And if that’s not an option, you can always invest in food composters to reduce the binned waste generated by food leftovers during lunch periods.
 Or, start a small on-site composting program where your school’s food scraps help fertilize the outdoor grounds, or even a community or school garden (classes or grades can use the garden as a learning tool and/or project from year to year, and any food grown from it can be used in your cafeteria).

 - Choose the right recycling stations and place them appropriately

 There’s a hodgepodge of factors you need to consider when purchasing containers to suit each space around your school–too many to cover in this blog!
 However, as a start, if you want your school recycling & waste program to be successful, it’s imperative that you choose containers that keep all of the collection streams grouped together in central locations, regardless of the location of those stations across your school grounds.

-For example, if there isn’t a recycling or compost stream directly next to the trash stream, fans just end up tossing all their waste in the most convenient bin—the closest one.
-This leads to enormous amounts of contamination, which can derail your sustainability goals due to your recycling and compost often ending up in the landfill rather than being properly sorted at your community’s Material Recovery Facilities (MRF).
+For example, if there isn’t a recycling or compost stream directly next to the trash stream, students and staff will just end up tossing all their waste in the most convenient bin—the closest one.
+This leads to enormous amounts of contamination, which can derail your sustainability goals due to your recycling and compost often ending up in the landfill rather than being properly sorted upon disposal.

 Quickly, some other things to consider when choose the right recycling & waste station for your school are:

-- Signage & Label Customization Capabilities – For younger students, bold and colorful bins are a fantastic way to get them exciting about recycling, and using pictures/visuals as well as words can help those learning how to read properly sort their waste)
+- Signage & Label Customization Capabilities (eg. for younger students, bold and colorful bins are a fantastic way to get them exciting about recycling, and using pictures/visuals as well as words can help those learning how to read properly sort their waste)

-- Stations not Containers – Trash cans should never feel lonely, a Recycling bin makes a great companion
+- Stations not Containers (as we mentioned, trash cans should never feel lonely – a recycling bin makes a great companion!)

-Make sure you’ve located well-marked, easy to use recycling containers throughout your school – and make sure every time there’s a waste bin, there’s a recycling bin next to it.
-Some schools have taken this strategy even farther by creating zero waste stations with fewer waste receptacles, instead offering more containers for recycling (and compost) collection.
+Make sure you’ve located well-marked, easy-to-use waste containers throughout your school – and make sure every time there’s a waste bin, there’s a recycling bin next to it.
+Some schools have taken this strategy even further by creating zero-waste stations with fewer waste receptacles, instead offering more containers for recycling and compost collection.
 Place bins wherever you think students and staff are likely to need them – near cafeterias, near entrances & exits, etc. – and, optimally, place stations so that at least one is always in view (e.g., every 25 feet).

-Start your public or private school waste management program off on the right foot by taking advantage of these 9 industry secrets!
-Once you’ve launched your school waste management program, you’ll start to see many more areas for improvement.
+Start your public or private school waste management program off on the right foot by taking advantage of these 9 industry tips!
+And remember, once you’ve launched your school waste management program, you’ll start to see more areas for improvement.
 These minor or major improvements will continue to increase your diversion rate and positive impact on the environment, reduce your costs and ultimately enhance the sense of togetherness with your community.